 - 1965 - Undercover Revolver - .38 Special - 5 shot - available with 2”barrel

-1970 - Pathfinder Revolver (known as .22 Pocket Target during first year of production) - .22 long rifle - 6 shot - available with a 3” barrel, adjustable rear sight
+1970 - Pathfinder Revolver (known as .22 Pocket Target early on) - .22 long rifle - 6 shot - available with a 3” barrel, adjustable rear sight

 - 1967 - 3” barrel available